Ovarian cancer is one of the deadliest cancers affecting women. This is partly because it’s often hard to detect early, when it’s most treatable.

-In the past, ovarian cancer was often called “the silent killer” because it was thought that many women didn’t have any signs or symptoms until the disease had spread.
+In the past, ovarian cancer was often called “the silent killer.”
+It was thought that many women didn’t have any symptoms until the disease had spread.

 The more the cancer spreads, the more intense and consistent the pain can become.
-In women with stage 3 and 4 ovarian cancers, pain often is the main symptom.
+In women with stage 3 and stage 4 ovarian cancers, pain often is the main symptom.

 Sometimes pain is a result of treatments meant to stop the cancer’s spread, such as chemotherapy, surgery, or radiation.
-Chemotherapy can cause pain and burning in the:
+Chemotherapy can cause peripheral neuropathy.
+This condition causes pain and burning in the:

-Surgery causes discomfort and soreness that can linger for up to a few weeks after the procedure.
+The discomfort and soreness following cancer surgery can linger for up to a few weeks after the procedure.

 You don’t have to live in pain.
-There are good options for cancer pain relief.
+There are good options available for pain relief.
 Your doctor can help you manage your discomfort and maintain your quality of life while you focus on treating your cancer.

 Often, pain therapy will start with an evaluation.
 Your doctor will ask questions like:

 - How intense is your pain?